-122 Skate park
+218 Skate park

-A 60 kg skater approaches point A with speed 10 m/s.
+A skater approaches point A with speed 10 m/s.
 The skater slides along the illustrated track.
 Ignore friction and air resistance.
+(131F2022)

-- a) Determine the speed of the skater at point B. - b) Determine the maximum speed of the skater along the track. - c) Determine the minimum speed that the skater should have at A so that she reaches B.
+- a) Suppose that the mass of the skater is 60 kg.
+Determine the speed of the skater at point B. - b) Determine the maximum speed of the 60 kg skater along the track. - c) Determine the minimum speed that the 60 kg skater should have at A so that she reaches B.